You start with

 The Pattern

 Every popup on the platform was built ad-hoc.
 Different layouts per layer.
 Inconsistent data hierarchies.
 No shared components.
-I redesigned over fifty popup types across nine data layers into a single coherent system.
+Users screenshot these popups for their reports.

 Inconsistent y-axis